-- Remove recordings with multiple event flag equal to 1 (time history that includes more than one earthquake) - Remove recordings with late P-trigger - Remove recordings that have missing data in magnitude, distance and $V{530}$ fields - Remove stations with GMX first letter N, Z, and F (non-free-field stations) - Remove downhole recordings with instrument depth >2 m
+- Remove recordings with multiple event flag equal to 1 (time history that include more than one earthquake) - Remove recordings with late P-trigger - Remove recordings that have missing data in magnitude, distance and V{S30} fields - Remove stations with GMX first letter N, Z, and F (non-free-field stations) - Remove downhole recordings with instrument depth >2 m

 The distance scaling can be strongly influenced by wave propagation from earthquakes in the forearc to stations in the backarc.
-Ground-motion data from the Japan region show much faster attenuation for backarc stations; however, a preliminary analysis of the data in the Cascadia region showed no difference between the attenuation for stations located in the forearc from those located in the backarc.
-To avoid the lower ground motions from the backarc stations in other regions affecting the Cascadia ground-motion model, recordings in the backarc for regions other than Cascadia are removed.
-For the Cascadia region, stations location in both forearc and backarc regions are included.
+Ground-motion data from the Japan region show much faster attenuation for backarc stations; however, a preliminary analysis of the data in the Cascadia region show no difference between the attenuation for stations located in the forearc from those located in the backarc (Figure 2.2).
+Therefore, for application to Cascadia, the ground-motion model is developed only for stations located in the forearc.
+All recordings in the backarc have been removed.